-- Determine the desired drive range for the specific driving conditions.
-The system default is to the low range. - Use low range for driving on loading ramps or other steep grades and when safety considerations demand slow deliberate machine movement. - Use high range when traveling across firm, flat, level surfaces.
-High speed can only be activated when the booms are stowed. - 2.
-Press the range switch (see Figure 7.3 and 7.4) to change the drive system from low speed, high torque operation to high speed, low torque operation. - Move the joystick in the desired direction.
+Determine the desired drive range for the specific driving conditions.
+The system default is to the low range.

+- Use low range for driving on loading ramps or other steep grades and when safety considerations demand slow deliberate machine movement. - Use high range when traveling across firm, flat, level surfaces.
+High speed can only be activated when the booms are stowed. - Press the range button to change the drive system from low speed, high torque operation to high speed, low torque operation. - Move the joystick in the desired direction.
 The blue and yellow arrows by the joystick correspond with the direction of aerial platform movement as indicated by the arrows on the chassis.